JoseLuisMontemayor/Module_19/README.md

 ![](https://github.com/JoseLuisMontemayor/Neural_Network_Charity_Analysis/blob/main/Resources/Test1.PNG)

 We can see that the accuracy level was 72.88%, even though it´s a good percentage, it isn´t the score we were looking for.
+For the results of the optimization model we have the next information:

 ![](https://github.com/JoseLuisMontemayor/Neural_Network_Charity_Analysis/blob/main/Resources/Test2.PNG)